TAS-S: EPSRC Trustworthy Autonomous Systems Node in Security

 TAS-S targets an agenda of fundamental research that deconstructs AS security into three multi-disciplinary research strands (RS) of:

-This work is supported by the Engineering and Physical Sciences Research Council [grant number: EP/V026763/1]
+This work is supported, in part, by the Engineering and Physical Sciences Research Council [grant number: EP/V026763/1]